econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 cp -R .env.example .env.local
 ```

 The command is copying the contents of the **`.env.example`** file to a file named **`.env.local`**.
-The **`-R`** flag indicates a recursive copy, which is typically used when dealing with directories
+The **`-R`** flag indicates a recursive copy, which is typically used when dealing with directories.

-If you take a look at the .env files note that the environment variable for the REST URL is now set to https://aptos-testnet-econia.nodeinfra.com/ because Nodeinfra’s testnet DSS supports Econia’s frontend data.
+If you take a look at the .env files note that the environment variable for the REST URL is now set to https://aptos-testnet-econia.nodeinfra.com/ because Nodeinfra’s testnet DSS supports The Econia Frontend's data.

 | Variable | Meaning |
 | --- | --- |